 Wine.
 Is there anything more delicious than a plate full of yummy… Wait, hold on, we’re still thinking about tacos.

-For more information on the different wineries you can visit, the the trail itself, visit the Santa Maria Valley website.
+For more information on the different wineries you can visit, and the trail itself, visit the Santa Maria Valley website.

 Farmers Markets in Santa Maria

-On Fridays from 5pm to 8pm don’t miss out on Downtown Fridays.
-Live music, food trucks, farmer stands, beer and wine, and children activities await!
+On Fridays from 5 pm to 8 pm don’t miss out on Downtown Fridays.
+Live music, food trucks, farmer stands, beer and wine, and children’s activities await!

 Monarch Butterfly Grove

-Each year thousands of butterflies swarm towards Pismo Beach to evade the coming winter frosts.
+Each year thousands of butterflies swarm toward Pismo Beach to evade the coming winter frosts.
 You can visit these butterflies and marvel at their beauty from October to February at the grove.